My Homemade Hummus Recipe

 A lite option can be eating it with Moon Pops.

-Why do I use beans from a can?
+Should I use beans from a can?

-But no doubt, the self-cooked beans do elevate the taste and remove some of the bitterness and aftertaste that you sometimes get from canned beans.
+But no doubt, the self-cooked beans do elevate the taste and remove some of the bitterness and aftertaste that you get from canned beans.

 One Reply to “My Homemade Hummus Recipe”